 Symptoms appear 1-3 days after exposure to the bacteria.

-Shigellosis diagnosis and treatment in India:
+Shigella treatment in India:

-your body with fluids to ensure that you don’t lose more water.
+Dehydration is the biggest issue associated with Shigellosis.
+It’s important to replenish your body with fluids to ensure that you don’t lose more water.
 Your doctor may recommend medications and antibiotics if it’s more severe.

 8. Amoebiasis

-Amoebiasis is a water-based disease caused by the protozoan Entamoeba histolytica.
-It affects the intestines and causes loose stools, water
+Amoebiasis is caused by the protozoan Entamoeba histolytica.
+It affects the intestines and causes loose stools, water loss and stomach cramps.
+It usually goes away on its own with rest and rehydration.

-It is waterborne and enters the body through contaminated food, drinks and faeces.
-When you ingest small cysts containing E.Histolytica, you will get
+Amoebiasis is waterborne and enters the body through contaminated food, drinks and faeces.
+When you ingest small cysts containing E.Histolytica, you will get infected.
+If infected, a person can spread the disease through faecal contamination.

 Amoebiasis Symptoms: